 The Laws Regarding Children Sitting in Cars, the Guidelines, and the Differences Between Them

 In the United States and in Texas specifically, the information distributed about child seating in motor vehicles has caused much confusion.
 In large part, this is due to the fact that guidelines have been set for these standards, as opposed to more consequential regulations or laws.

 Additional guidelines added to these baselines, state-imposed legal requirements are published by organizations such as the American Academy of Pediatrics, the National Highway Traffic Safety Administration, and the Texas Department of State Health Services.

-Birth – 2 years: All infants and toddlers should be in rear-facing car seats until they reach the highest weight or height allowed by the car seat manufacturer.
+Birth to 2 years: All infants and toddlers should be in rear-facing car seats until they reach the highest weight or height allowed by the car seat manufacturer.
 Most children should stay in a rear-facing seat until 2 years of age, or longer if they’re of smaller length or weight than is average.
 Further, in Texas you cannot place a child in a rear-facing seat in the front seat of a car with a passenger airbag.

 13 years old: Children may sit in the front seat with a seat belt if their height and weight have passed the booster seat limits.